 Allergies also have a genetic and environmental component to them.
 Some people are predisposed to allergies because their parents have them.
 However, the timing of when people start developing symptoms is based on environmental exposure.
 Once a person passes a certain level of exposure to an allergen, then the sneezes start.

 But it's not just a new location that can prompt new allergies.
-Because the 2016-2017 winter months have been mild in many areas, an increasing number of people will develop springtime allergies even though they have never had them before.
+If winter months are mild in many areas, an increasing number of people will develop springtime allergies even though they have never had them before.
 In fact, experts say, many adults are developing seasonal allergies later in life because of climate change.
 Rising temperatures extend the period during which plants release pollen.
 As a result, the allergy seasons are longer and more intense.
 The increase is also being fueled by the rise of carbon dioxide in the atmosphere.
 The situation has gotten so dire that researchers say pollen counts will more than double by 2040.

 So, is there a place that you can move to where allergies are not a problem?
 In the mid-1900s, doctors used to send people to Arizona.
 In recent decades, however, the population of the state has grown.
 As the population expanded, so did home building.
 "People started planting grass," Tilles says.
 And, well, with grasses come allergies.